TaurielAnnabeth

 Ink before dawn.
 Candles after dusk.
 Shelves of books that smelled of dust and permanence.
 Her world became margins, glosses, annotations other people’s discoveries preserved, never expanded.
 And she was good at it.
 Too good to be dismissed.
 Too obedient to be feared.
 But knowledge, when it stays still too long, begins to rot.

 My schooling took longer than expected but I endured.
 I graduated as a Physician.
 No longer playing dress-up in my mother’s robes, I stood fully in my own right.
-Upon the conclusion of my studies, I received parchment bearing my next directive: I was to board a vessel and chart a course to Turmus.
-Despite all my achievements, this was to be my next trial to meet a stranger I was promised to companion.

 *Who Tauriel Is at Her Core*

-Tauriel is not driven by wanderlust.
+(Tauriel is not driven by wanderlust.
 She is driven by responsibility.
 She believes knowledge is a living thing and if you do not walk with it, it dies.
 She carries the weight of every failure alongside every success, because she refuses to edit herself into legend.
-She walks the road not because she has nowhere to belong, but because belonging, to her, means leaving the door open behind her.
+She walks the road not because she has nowhere to belong, but because belonging, to her, means leaving the door open behind her.)

-To Be Continued.....
+To Be Continued....

 LelianaRayne Resident has set their history to private, it is only visible to them.